Dev-Outreach/Introduction-Static-HTML/README.md

 Lessons include .css overwriting & .js Easter Eggs and Traversing DOM files

 For Detailed Expectations,
 <a href="https://github.com/MercersKitchen/Website-Mentoring#expectations">click here</a>
+for a link to the expectations in a Grade 5 Mentoring Project.

 ---

 #To Include

-Purpose of Introduction

 Learning Outcomes